Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Asymptotic Properties

-\cite*{KimPollard1990}\textbf{ }and \cite*{SeoOtsu2018} derived the cube-root asymptotics for a class of estimators by means of empirical processes.
+\cite*{KimPollard1990} and \cite*{SeoOtsu2018} derive the cube-root asymptotics for a class of estimators by means of empirical processes.
 For a comprehensive treatment on this technique, see \cite*{vdVaartWellner2000}.
 Our estimators fall into this category.
 In particular, they are more closely related to \cite*{SeoOtsu2018}.
-The main body of the proof for Theorem \ref{TH:betahat} is to verify the technical conditions in \cite*{SeoOtsu2018}, apply their asymptotics results to our estimators, and calculate technical terms needed for the asymptotics such as $V_{1},H_{1},V_{2},$ and $H_{2}.$
+The main body of the proof for Theorem \ref{TH:betahat} verifies the technical conditions in \cite*{SeoOtsu2018}, applies their asymptotics results to our estimators, and calculates the technical terms needed for the asymptotics such as $V_{1},H_{1},V_{2},$ and $H_{2}.$

-As will be demonstrated later, the asymptotics of $\hat{\gamma}$ are the same as that in the case where the true value of $\beta$ is used.
-The intuition is that $\hat{\beta}$ converges to $\beta$ faster than $\hat{\gamma}$ does to $\gamma,$ and the objective function in equation (\ref{EQ:gammahat}), after proper normalization, uniformly converges to the limit over a compact set of $\left( r,b\right) $ around $\left( \gamma,\beta\right) .$ The details can be found in the proof of Theorem \ref{TH:betahat}, which is presented in Appendix \ref{SEC:main_proof}.
+Note that the asymptotics of $\hat{\gamma}$ are the same as in the case where the true value of $\beta$ is used.
+Intuitively, $\hat{\beta}$ converges to $\beta$ faster than $\hat{\gamma}$ does to $\gamma,$ and the objective function (\ref{EQ:gammahat}), after proper normalization, uniformly converges to the limit over a compact set of $\left(b',r\right)'$ around $\left(\beta',\gamma\right)'$.
+The details can be found in the proof of Theorem \ref{TH:betahat}, which is presented in Appendix \ref{SEC:main_proof}.